-We divide our chores.
-Adrian handles the housecleaning, while Rob is responsible for running errands and cooking.
+Adrian: At home, we share our chores.
+I handle most of the housecleaning, while Rob takes care of running errands and cooking.
 He loves making Adobo, a Filipino dish with chicken marinated in vinegar and soy sauce.
 Taco night is also a fun favourite!

-Fitness is a part of our everyday life.
-Rob enjoys going to the gym while Adrian works out at home.
+Rob: Fitness is a part of our everyday life.
+I prefer going to the gym, while Adrian enjoys working out at home.
 We also enjoy biking around the neighbourhood, or on the trail close to our apartment.

-On summer weekends, we do day trips around Ontario, often taking our bikes with us to enjoy waterfront trails in places like Hamilton and Niagara-on-the-Lake, or taking hikes in provincial parks such as Algonquin and the Bruce Peninsula.
+On summer weekends, we do day trips around Ontario, often taking our bikes with us to enjoy waterfront trails in places like Hamilton and Niagara-on-the-Lake, or hiking in provincial parks such as Algonquin and the Bruce Peninsula.
 In the winter, we enjoy skiing, skating, or tubing.

 We would love to encourage an active lifestyle for our child, taking them for walks and to the park, and enrolling them in activities that strike their interest.

-We also enjoy some downtime.
-Adrian will take an afternoon nap while Rob plays Minecraft on his PC.
+Adrian: We also enjoy some downtime, of course!
+I will take an afternoon nap while Rob plays Minecraft on his PC.
 One show we watch repeatedly is Avatar: The Last Airbender.
-The writing is outstanding, and it teaches great morals and life lessons including finding your identity and forging your own path, something we’ve both been through and hope to instill in our child.
+We think the writing is outstanding, and it teaches great morals and life lessons including finding your identity and forging your own path, something that resonates with both of us.

-Music is a huge part of our lives.
-Adrian is always singing around the apartment and Rob loves playing classic rock and pop songs on his keyboard.
-Adrian often sings along, especially if Rob starts playing “Faithfully” by Journey.
+Adrian: Music is a huge part of our lives.
+I usually find myself singing around the apartment and Rob loves playing classic rock and pop songs on his keyboard.
+I often sing along, especially when he starts playing “Faithfully” by Journey.

 Thanksgiving and Christmas are the most important holidays for us.
 They might be spent in different places depending on plans for the year.

-Most of Adrian’s family live in Edmonton and holidays there usually involve large gatherings.
+Adrian: Most of my family live in Edmonton and holidays there usually involve large gatherings.
 The dining room table is filled with a buffet of traditional Filipino food from Pancit (a savoury noodle dish) to Lechon (roast pig).
 Cousins, aunts and uncles fill just about every room.
-We would stay at Adrian’s brother’s house, where we get to enjoy quality time with Adrian’s family, including his four-year-old nephew.
+We would stay at my older brother’s house, where we get to enjoy quality time with my family, including my adorable five-year-old nephew.

-Halloween is also very important to Rob.
-He dresses up every year, usually raiding his LARP closet to come up with something creative.
-We picked a pumpkin to carve this year, Adrian’s first-ever!
+Adrian: Halloween is another favourite holiday.
+Rob dresses up every year, usually raiding his LARP closet to come up with something creative.
+We picked a pumpkin to carve last year, my first-ever!
 We can’t wait to share these Halloween traditions with our child!

 If you are from a culture that celebrates holidays other than these ones, we’re excited to learn about these holidays and traditions and make them part of our lives.